 This back trembling with red scars

-And saying no to the whip under the midday sun?
+And saying yes to the whip under the midday sun?

 But a grave voice answers me